EXCLUSIVE-WHO to consider adding obesity drugs to 'essential' medicines list

 By Jennifer Rigby

-LONDON, March 29 (Reuters) - Drugs that combat obesity could for the first time be included on the World Health Organization's "essential medicines list," used to guide government purchasing decisions in low- and middle-income countries, the U.N. agency told Reuters.
+LONDON, March 29 (Reuters) - Drugs that combat obesity are under consideration for the first time for the World Health Organization's "essential medicines list," used to guide government purchasing decisions in low- and middle-income countries, the U.N. agency told Reuters.

 A panel of advisers to the WHO will review new requests for drugs to be included next month, with an updated essential medicines list due in September.